Gerome Ragni: Hair

 Butler became interested in moving the show to Broadway.
 He bought the rights from Papp for $50,000 and began planning a grander production directed by Tom O'Horgan, who Ragni knew from off-Broadway.
 In the meantime, the show moved to a nightclub in Midtown, called Cheetah, where it had a month-long run.
 When O'Horgan signed on, the show hired choreographer Julie Arenal, assistant to Anna Sokolow, who had choreographed the Public Theater run.

 On April 29, 1968, the show re-opened in its revised form at the Biltmore Theatre on Broadway.
 Rado and Ragni reprised their roles from the off-Broadway production, and MacDermot was the musical director.
 The songs became hit singles for MacDermot, Liza Minnelli, Nelson Riddle, The Staples Singers, Quincy Jones, Three Dog Night, The Cowsills, Madeline Bell, Paul Jones, Sonja Kristina, The 5th Dimension, Oliver, Caterina Valente, and Barbra Streisand.
 The Broadway cast Hair album, released on RCA Records, topped the US billboard charts for a year.
 The 1970 album DisinHAIRited was then released with songs that were cut from the revised production.

 The Broadway production was a traumatic experience for Ragni.
 He became wealthy, his marriage broke up, and he became disengaged from mainstream society.
 He joined a cult and contributed money to the Black Panther Party and the Yippies.
 Following the Broadway production, Ragni and Rado went to Los Angeles and played their original roles in a production of Hair for five months, making changes to the show as they performed.
 When they returned to the Broadway production, Ragni's practice of spontaneously changing the show became a nuisance.
 In one incident, Ragni and Rado were arrested after walking nude down the aisle during a performance.
 At another time, there were guards outside the theatre who barred Ragni and Rado from entering.
 When the conflict was resolved, all Ragni's changes were written into the script and Ragni and Rado rejoined the show.
 Soon afterwards, Ragni joined the touring company, playing Berger in many cities.

 In 1969, shortly after Hair's success, Ragni, Rado, and Viva, the Andy Warhol superstar, made the movie Lions Love, directed by Agnès Varda and made in Los Angeles.
 The film depicts the three stars, supposedly living together in Los Angeles while waiting for a film to start shooting.
 Lions Love is one of the best film records of Rado and Ragni.
-They did not appear in the 1979 film version of Hair, which was directed by Miloš Forman and starring Treat Williams as Berger.
+They did not appear in the 1979 film version of Hair, which was directed by Miloš Forman and starred Treat Williams as Berger.
 Neither Rado nor Ragni approved of the film, although it was well received by the public.